GIU-GANs: Global Information Utilization for Generative Adversarial Networks: Conclusion

 \section{Conclusion}

-In this paper, we proposed a new generative model called GIU-GANs, which incorporates a GIU module into the GANs framework.
-GIU-GANs place GIU Module composed of SENet and involution, so that the model can make full use of channel information to extract features and reduce redundant information to enhance the quality of the generated image.
-In addition, since RBN pays attention to the representative feature, we replace the BN of the generator near the input and output layers with RBN.
-Comparing GIU-GANs with other GANs, the IS and FID of our model reached the level of the state-of-the-art on CIFAR-10 and CelebA.
+In this study, we proposed a new generative model called GIU-GANs, which incorporates a GIU module into the GANs framework.
+GIU-GANs place the GIU module comprising SE module and involution so that the model can exploit channel information to extract features and reduce redundant information to enhance the generated image quality.
+In addition, because RBN pays attention to the representative feature, we replace the BN of the generator near the input and output layers with RBN.
+Comparing GIU-GANs with other GANs, the IS and FID of GIU-GANs reached the state-of-the-art level on CIFAR-10 and CelebA datasets.

 Considering the success of the Vision Transformer (VIT) \cite{DBLP:conf/iclr/DosovitskiyB0WZ21} model in visual tasks, we plan to combine the VIT model with GANs in the future to further improve performance.
-Moreover, involution does not change the number of output channels so that the GIU-GANs do not abandon convolution.
-How to improve Invlotion so that GANs can completely abandon convolution and build a backbone only with involution is a challenging problem.
+Moreover, involution does not change the number of output channels for the GIU-GANs to abandon convolution.
+How to improve involution so that GANs can neglect convolution and build a backbone only with involution is challenging and is considered future work.